cvanaret/Uno/INSTALL.md

 export PATH=/path/to/extracted/Uno/bin:$PATH
 ```

-Note: The provided shared library `libhsl.so` / `libhsl.dylib` / `libhsl.dll` in the precompiled archive does not contain the HSL solvers like MA57 but can be replaced with the official version without the need to recompile anything.
+Note: The shared library `libhsl.so` / `libhsl.dylib` / `libhsl.dll` provided in the precompiled archive is a dummy version that does not include the official HSL linear solvers such as `MA27` or `MA57`.
+However, it can be safely replaced with the official precompiled [libHSL](https://licences.stfc.ac.uk/products/Software/HSL/LibHSL) library without the need to recompile anything.
+The routine symbols are identical, allowing seamless hot-swapping of the library.